-A substantial portion of our assets may be reported for accounting purposes at fair value.
-Changes in the market values of those assets will be directly charged or credited to earnings for the period.
-As a result, a decline in values may reduce the book value of our Company.
+A substantial portion of our assets are reported for accounting purposes at fair value.
+Changes in the market values of those assets are directly charged or credited to earnings for the period.
+As a result, a decline in values will reduce the book value of our Company.